DrSnowbird/JSON2RDF/README.md

 ```

 ## Performance
+(from upstream's Performance text - not by me)
 Largest dataset tested so far: 2.95 GB / 30459482 lines of JSON to 4.5 GB / 21964039 triples in 2m10s.
 Hardware: x64 Windows 10 PC with Intel Core i5-7200U 2.5 GHz CPU and 16 GB RAM.